-We recognise that the climate crisis is a hugely important issue facing not just our residents, but the wider community, our environment and our wildlife.
+We recognise that the climate crisis is a hugely important issue, facing not just our residents, but the wider community, our environment and our wildlife.

-In February 2022, Flintshire County Council prepared its first Flintshire Climate Change Strategy.
+In February 2022, Flintshire County Council prepared its first climate change strategy.
 This strategy and action plan sets out our initial route map towards a net zero carbon Council by 2030; it's a live document that will evolve as our understanding of how we can combat the impacts of climate change evolves.